forgetfulanthropod/card-game/README.md

 ### Core patterns

--   ~~Flyweight~~ **Table keys**: Keep objects flat and reference nested data using a key in a table.
+-   ~~Flyweight~~ **Table keys**: Avoid data duplication in objects by using ID & UID references.
-    -   Suppose a move set is a very large object.
-Then you can store one move set for each character class and have a character store the name of its own character class.
-That is a key to the table.
+    -   The player's hand is a collection of cards, but instead of putting the entire description on every card, the card has a name which is a key in the definition table.
     -   Tables often look like this and we end them in the word `map`:
         ```ts
         export const cardDefinitionsMap: CardDefinitionMap = {